EU CBAM Certificate Price Tracker: Live ETS Price and Historical Chart

 The CBAM certificate price is inherently volatile because it follows the EU ETS, which itself fluctuates daily.
 No EU ETS futures or options product specifically covers CBAM certificates.
 However, EU ETS allowance futures (EUA futures) trade on ICE Futures Europe with contracts up to several years forward.
 An importer with a known or estimated annual CBAM obligation can hedge by purchasing EUA futures, since the CBAM certificate price tracks the ETS auction average.
 This is an indirect hedge, not a direct one, because the correlation is close but not exact.
 The spread between EUA futures and actual CBAM certificate prices creates residual basis risk.

-All price data cited in this article reflects publicly available EU ETS auction results and analyst projections as of April 2026.
+All price data cited in this article reflects publicly available EU ETS auction results and analyst projections as of August 15, 2026.
 CBAM certificate prices are market-derived and change with each new quarterly publication from the European Commission.

 Data sources: Regulation (EU) 2023/956 · Regulation (EU) 2025/2083 (Omnibus) · IR 2025/2621 · EU ETS data via EEX.
 Not legal advice.